How to Build Better Buyer Personas

 This lecture points you to some additional books and online courses you may also find of interest in your pursuit of the Marketing High Ground.

-- Marketing Campaign Development: what marketing executives need to know about architecting global integrated marketing campaigns (paperback)
+- Book: Marketing Campaign Development: what marketing executives need to know about architecting global integrated marketing campaigns (paperback)

 Digital Marketing - Using Google AdWordsDan Grijzenhout